 Here are a few ways that directors can engage with the organization and its mission.

 A director’s own donations to the ministry usually are confidential, but the fact that the ministry’s fundraiser can tell potential major donors that the directors do support the ministry financially is a real help to convincing these large donors to give.

 Beyond their own giving, directors can raise resources for the ministry from others.
 For example, they might find sponsors for events, raise in-kind donations from businesses, or introduce their friends to the ministry as potential donors.

-Heather Card (COO at CCCC) is chair of World Relief Canada and an example of how directors can engage in a public fundraising program.
-When she and her husband Rod celebrated their 25th anniversary, they wanted to include World Relief as part of that celebration.
+When Heather Card (formerly COO at CCCC) was chair of World Relief Canada she served as a great example of how directors can engage in a public fundraising program.
+When Heather and her husband Rod celebrated their 25th anniversary, they wanted to include World Relief as part of that celebration.
 So they decided to raise $25,000 for the ministry by challenging their friends to give and they would match their gifts until the goal was achieved.
 They approached World Relief and worked together with their development staff to put together a campaign that involved the Card’s social network as well as the ministry’s communication channels.
 Heather and Rod’s campaign raised $107,000 for a great cause, and World Relief created a really nice “Thank you” video for the donors.

 A champion is someone who acts as an evangelist or an advocate for the ministry.
 Directors can be ministry champions simply by being alert to appropriate opportunities wherever they are; at church, at work, among friends.

 In my book, The Church at Work: A Manual for Church-Agency Relations, I wrote about the excellent ministry partnership between Wycliffe Bible Translators and Metropolitan Bible Church in Ottawa.
 This great relationship came about because Wycliffe’s board chair attended that church and was able to champion its cause within the church.